Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Access to account for data

-Access to Account for Data is one of the roles typically granted to Third-Party Developers by local market regulations and open banking frameworks.
-For example, in the European Union (EU) this role is termed the Account
+Access to Account for Data is one of the roles typically granted to Data Recipient Developers by local market regulations and open banking frameworks.
-Information Servicing Provider (AISP).

-In this role Third-Party Apps can access account data to which a customer has consented.
+In this role Data Recipient Apps can access account data to which a customer has consented.
 Depending on local standards the types of information available can vary and can include:

 * Payment accounts
 * Savings accounts